Table of Contents

 Young ball pythons eat rats and moving up in size as they grow bigger.
 They can also feed on frozen/thawed or pre-killed rodents.

-BP are known to not et at certain times of the year, especially during winter months.
+BP are known to not eat at certain times of the year, especially during winter months.
 Also, snakes often do not eat while they are in their shed cycle.

 Always provide fresh and clean water for your ball python.
-The size of the water is fully up tp you, but, it is vital to note that a really large one gives your ball python an opportunity to crawl in and soak (ball pythons seems to love soaking from time to time).
+The size of the water is fully up to you, but it is vital to note that a really large one allows your ball python to crawl in and soak (ball pythons seems to love soaking from time to time).

 Always check its water bowls from time to time since ball pythons are known to defecate in their water bowls.